danharel/compcon/Roadmap.md

 ### ~Gear Catalogue~ ✅

-## v1.5 (projected: April 2019)
+## v1.2 (projected: April 2019)

 ### Readability and Style Normalization
 Font sizing and weight, spacing, gutters, and colors can be improved and standardized across the whole app, making it nicer to use and setting up future styling passes.

+### Alternate Roster and Hangar Views
+Provide at-a-glance Roster and Config views that aren't restricted to the sidebar -- especially pretty for users who take advantage of the custom images options

+### ~LANCER GDrive Player Sheet Integration~ ✅

+### ~Homebrew and Content Package Importer~ ✅

+### Expanded Compendium
+The Compendium should serve as an in-app reference for users who like to keep COMP/CON open as they play.

+## v1.5
 ### Performance
 The first-pass implementations of features aren't particularly performant, and there are many easy saves yet to be made.

 ### Code Cleanliness
 It's a fair sight better than the alpha but by no means good.
 COMP/CON's code should be clear, clean, and well documented so future contributors feel comfortable working with it.

-### Alternate Roster and Hangar Views
-Provide at-a-glance Roster and Config views that aren't restricted to the sidebar -- especially pretty for users who take advantage of the custom images options

-### ~LANCER GDrive Player Sheet Integration~ ✅

 ## v2
 ### GIST Saves